gazebosim/docs/harmonic/install_windows.md

 gz sim -g
 ```

-> Note, Gazebo Harmonic has a bug that it can not run the simulator in one session, it needs to be launched with the server and gui seperately.
-This bug has been fixed in later versions of Gazebo (Ionic and up)
+> Note, Gazebo Harmonic has a bug that it can not run the simulator in one session, it needs to be launched with the server and gui separately.
+This bug has been fixed in later versions of Gazebo (Jetty and up)

 This is the end of the binary install instructions; head back to the [Getting started](getstarted)
 page to start using Gazebo!

 ## Uninstalling binary-based gazebo install